Patricia Hoey: Life in Ireland

 Hoey left England for Canada in June 1913, sailing from Liverpool to Quebec on the Teutonic.
 She worked for the Canadian government, conducting research on maple-syrup farmers.
 She had returned to Ireland by 3 February 1916, where she was appointed to inquire into cases of outdoor relief and coal distribution recorded in the relieving officer's books.
 On 22 February she delivered a speech on the women's movement in Canada.
 She joined Ard Craobh Cumann na mBan and was stationed at the Imperial Hotel on O'Connell Street under the command of Frank Thornton during the Easter Rising.
 Commandant Seamus Daly stated that she was in charge of 7-8 Cumann na mBan women, and said she was the "most efficient and hard-working woman during the whole thing".
 Hoey was in charge of evacuating the women from the hotel when it was bombed.

 After the Rising, Hoey became involved with Sinn Féin.
 In July 1917 at an IWFL meeting she declared that the IPP's lack of support for women's suffrage would ultimately lead to the demise of the party.
 According to a British government file, Hoey was considered one of the most energetic propagandists in Dublin as a member of Sinn Féin and Cumann na mBan.
 Around the same time, she was temporarily employed by the British government, and she claimed that she was offered a permanent civil service position if she renounced Sinn Féin and took the oath of allegiance.
 She refused and was dismissed.
-During the War of Independence, she worked as a propagandist for Sinn Féin and as confidential secretary to Arthur Griffith.
+During the War of Independence, she worked as a propagandist for Sinn Féin at its headquarters at 6 Harcourt Street, Dublin and as confidential secretary to Arthur Griffith.
+Hoey was arrested at the Harcourt Street location and interrogated at Dublin Castle.
 She also maintained a secret office for Michael Collins at her home at 5 Mespil Road under the name O'Brien.
 At this house, Hoey occasionally hosted cabinet meetings, with Collins using it as an office during the day for meetings.
 Hoey was appointed secretary to the Dáil courts on Henry Street by Collins.
 The auxiliary British forces occupied 5 Mespil Road for 24 hours in April 1921 in an attempt to catch Collins unaware.
 Hoey circumvented them by pretending her mother was unwell and calling on Dr Alice Barry who then took papers from the house, smuggled them to Collins with a warning for him to stay away.
 Hoey's house was ransacked, with her possessions taken or destroyed, and she was imprisoned in Mountjoy prison for several weeks until she was released in June due to a lack of any evidence against her.
 During her incarceration, along with other women, Collins sent her items such as books, food, and tea.